-World Leaders in Pituitary Tumor Treatment
+World Leaders in Pituitary and Skull Base Tumor Treatment

+At UPMC, our neurosurgeons have the depth and breadth of expertise required to treat pituitary and skull base tumors.
 Our team collaborates to seek the technique — or combination of techniques — that offers you the greatest opportunity for returning to normal life.

 - Minimal scarring

 - Fewer side effects and complication

 - Faster recovery

 - Gamma Knife® Radiosurgery: A painless procedure that uses radiation beams to target tumors and lesions, with no surgical incision.
 Gamma Knife radiosurgery is especially useful when conventional surgical procedures pose a high risk for patients.